dotnet/docs/docs/framework/ui-automation/ui-automation-and-microsoft-active-accessibility.md

 <a name="Programming_Languages_compare"></a>
 ## Programming Languages
-<Active Accessibility is based on the Component Object Model (COM) with support for dual interfaces, and is therefore programmable in C/C++, [!INCLUDE[TLA#tla_vb6](../../../includes/tlasharptla-vb6-md.md)], and scripting languages. [!INCLUDE[TLA2#tla_uiautomation](../../../includes/tla2sharptla-uiautomation-md.md)] (including the client-side provider library for standard controls) is written in managed code, and UI Automation client applications are most easily programmed using C# or Visual Basic .NET.
+<Active Accessibility is based on the Component Object Model (COM) with support for dual interfaces, and is therefore programmable in C/C++, Microsoft Visual Basic 6.0, and scripting languages. [!INCLUDE[TLA2#tla_uiautomation](../../../includes/tla2sharptla-uiautomation-md.md)] (including the client-side provider library for standard controls) is written in managed code, and UI Automation client applications are most easily programmed using C# or Visual Basic .NET.
 UI Automation providers, which are interface implementations, can be written in managed code or in C/C++.

 <a name="Support_in_Windows_Presentation_Foundation_"></a>
 ## Support in Windows Presentation Foundation